Diversity in the workplace: why it matters and how to increase inclusion

 Here’s how recruiters and HR professionals can foster workplace diversity:

-- Look for areas of improvement.
+Look for areas of improvement.
 Diversity might not always be tangible, but you can still set some goals and track your progress.
 For example, what’s the gender ratio at your company and by department?
 How many of your female employees have a leadership role?
 If those numbers are not close to your goals, you might want to invest your energy into increasing diversity specifically in these areas.
-Rachel Bates, SVP of Sales & Marketing at Workable, describes how she successfully built a more gender-balanced sales team, while recruitment expert Matt Buckland, at one point Workable’s VP of Customer Advocacy, advises on how to hire more women in tech, a traditionally male-dominated field.
+Rachel Bates, who was SVP of Sales & Marketing at Workable until spring 2020, describes how she successfully built a more gender-balanced sales team, while recruitment expert Matt Buckland, at one point Workable’s VP of Customer Advocacy, advises on how to hire more women in tech, a traditionally male-dominated field.

 Why oppose diversity in the workplace?